AdobeDocs/creative-cloud-enterprise-learn.en/help/express/create-digital-screens.md

 ---
 # Create digital screen announcements for the office

-Learn how to use text-to-template powered by Adobe Firefly to create engaging digital screen announcements.
+Learn how to create engaging digital screen announcements for the office.
+Using text-to-template, powered by Adobe Firefly, you can generate a personalized image with space for text copy.
+Generative Fill and animations are added to make the announcement more appealing.

 >[!VIDEO](https://video.tv.adobe.com/v/3427119?quality=12&learn=on&hidetitle=true)